ColonelGerdauf/BetterDiscord-things/README.md

-# BetterDiscord-things
+# BetterDiscord Things

-All of the tools for BetterDiscord usage
+All of the tools for BetterDiscord usage.
+Here are the plugins, themes, and other files that I think will be of use.